4 FAM 230

 (3) Reconcile subsidiary ledgers for property and current asset inventories to general ledger controls at least at the end of each fiscal year, and at intervals when physical inventories are taken.
 Also, reconcile subsidiary ledgers for assets and liabilities other than property and current asset inventories, to general ledger controls at the end of each accounting period.

 b.
-To assist with the requirement to maintain accurate ledger balances and obligation totals, CGFS Charleston and CGFS Bangkok provide post allotment holders with a quarterly list of unliquidated obligations (ULOs).
+To assist with the requirement to maintain accurate ledger balances and obligation totals, CGFS provides domestic and post allotment holders with a quarterly list of unliquidated obligations (ULOs).

 c.
-Financial management officers and staff at the bureau and post levels will be responsible for reviewing documents supporting ULOs with the financial management and accounting system on a monthly basis (including the end of each fiscal year).
+Financial management officers and staff at the bureau and post levels will be responsible for reviewing documents supporting ULOs with the financial management and accounting system minimally on a quarterly basis including the end of each fiscal year.
 As part of the year-end closing process, each allotment holder will provide a yearly certification of ULO balances in accordance with 4 FAM 278.
 Additional reporting on the validity of ULOs may be required during the fiscal year.

 d.
-If requested by the Global Financial Operations Directorate (CGFS/F), allotment holders must be in a position to provide timely and accurate updates of assets, liabilities, investments, and other transaction information to meet requirements in paragraph a of this section.
-All bureau and post financial records and subsidiary ledgers required by 4 FAM 230 must be reviewed and reconciled at least monthly.
+If requested by the Global Financial Operations Directorate (CGFS/F), allotment holders must provide timely and accurate updates of assets, liabilities, investments, and other transaction information to meet requirements in paragraph a of this section.
+All bureau and post financial records and subsidiary ledgers required by 4 FAM 230 must be reviewed and reconciled at least quarterly.

 4 FAM 238 Requests for Financial Audit Information and Documentation